infinitepi-io/aws-graphql-api/docs/README.md

 ## Acknowledgements

-[David Dai ](https://github.com/ddai1)and [Phil Hadviger](https://github.com/datfinesoul) have significantly contributed to the development of this API with their valuable suggestions and improvements.
+[Phil Hadviger](https://github.com/datfinesoul) have significantly contributed to the development of this API with their valuable suggestions and improvements.

 ## Contributing